-Mediation can mean different things in different contexts.
-Whenever a neutral third party attempts to help two parties at odds reach a resolution in an informal, non-binding proceeding, you may be participating in a mediation.
-In the counties where we practice such as McHenry County, Kane County and Lake County, mediation usually refers to the court-mandated mediation in disputes regarding parental responsibilities or parenting-time allocation.
-And mediation involving financial matters is used by some divorce attorneys.
-Financial mediation is of growing popularity.
+Mediation means different things in different contexts.
+Whenever a neutral third party attempts to help two parties at odds reach a resolution in an informal, non-binding proceeding, people refer to this as mediation.
+In the collar of Illinois including McHenry County, Kane County and Lake County, mediation refers to the court-mandated mediation in parental responsibilities or parenting-time allocation disputes.
+We are also seeing more cases involving financial mediation.
+But there are dangers to financial mediation if done without sufficient financial disclosure

 I have heard about collaborative divorce.
 How does this differ from mediation?